RACIAL JUSTICE WORKSHOP OFFERED

 As we continue to look for ways to be good stewards of our finances, we would welcome any extra support from our congregation or friends who might be willing to donate supplies to our church.
 Click here to see what is needed and possibly sign-up to donate:

-BOARD OF ELDERS - UPDATE - DECEMBER 2022
+BOARD OF ELDERS - UPDATE - APRIL 2023

-The Elders met on the evening of December 20:
+The Elders met on the evening of April 18.

 - We received reports from the pastor and various committees.